titarenko/xstruct/README.md

 				text: el.get (child) -> child.css(".text p").text()
 	)

-	.on("progress", (percentage) ->
+	.on("progress", (meta) ->
-		progressBar.update percentage # this one will change from 0 to 100
+		progressBar.update meta.fraction # this one will change from 0 to 1
 	)

 	.on("error", (error) ->